 - Damage Assessment Coordinators then assign circuits/cases to patrol teams.
 Teams may already be in place (if advance warning was sufficient to have patrollers mobilize early in the event), or they may need to be called out.
-Damage Assessment patrollers work in two-person teams, which is considered safer due to the large amount of driving, navigating, and recording of information that is needed for this operation. - For case patrolling, damage locations will be surveyed and then communicated back to the Damage Assessment Coordinators. - For circuit patrolling, patrollers will start at the substation or other mainline device and inspect the mainline, three-phase portion of the circuit.
+Damage Assessment Patrollers work in two-person teams, a safety requirement due to the large amount of driving, navigating, and recording of information that is needed for this operation. - For case patrolling, damage locations will be surveyed and then communicated back to the Damage Assessment Coordinators. - For circuit patrolling, Patrollers will start at the substation or other mainline device and inspect the mainline, three-phase portion of the circuit.
 They will mark damage locations and devices that are open on the circuit maps provided.
 Patrollers periodically call this information into the Damage Assessment Coordinator.
-After the main line is patrolled, patrollers will move on to the single-phase portion of the circuit and continue to record and report damage locations. - Damage Assessment Coordinators then take the information called in by the Patrollers and update OMS, including confirming or adjusting predicted devices. - When the circuit is complete, the Patrollers bring the marked-up maps to the Foreman or Substation Coordinator who is supervising the repairs on that circuit. - When all cases/circuits assigned to a Patroller are complete, the Patroller will the report to the Foreman or Substation Coordinator in that area where they will help direct crews to damage locations and assist with communication of repair progress.
-Note: all communications between damage patrollers and coordinators is done via cellphone or text at the present time.
-A mobile data solution is currently being investigated which will add wireless transmission of patrol results as the primary means of communication from patrollers to coordinators and operations.
+After the main line is patrolled, Patrollers will move on to the single-phase portion of the circuit and continue to record and report damage locations. - Damage Assessment Coordinators then take the information called in by the Patrollers and update OMS, including confirming or adjusting predicted devices. - When the circuit is complete, the Patrollers bring the marked-up maps to the Foreman or Substation Coordinator who is supervising the repairs on that circuit. - When all cases/circuits assigned to a Patroller are complete, the Patroller will the report to the Foreman or Substation Coordinator in that area where they will help direct crews to damage locations and assist with communication of repair progress.

+Note: all communications between Damage Patrollers and coordinators is done via cellphone or text at the present time.
+A mobile Damage Assessment solution is currently being developed with rollout planned in Q1 2015.

 It is the responsibility of the Intelligence Director to determine if the number of Damage Patrollers is sufficient in each district.
 The Intelligence Director may transfer Patrollers between districts in order to fulfill the need in areas that have sustained a higher level of damage.
 Central Hudson has contracts with one or more contractors to provide assistance with wires down response.
 If any individuals that have been trained as Wire Responders are not needed for that function, then they may be utilized for damage assessment.
-The Intelligence Director should request contract patrollers by contacting the Wire Down Supervisor.
+The Intelligence Director should request contract Patrollers by contacting the Wire Down Supervisor.

 Supply kits, also known as "Patroller Boxes" are available for use by Damage Patrol teams.
-These are stored centrally in System Operations, and should be picked up by patrollers as soon as they are made aware that damage assessment is likely to be mobilized.
+These are stored centrally in System Operations, and should be picked up by Patrollers as soon as they are made aware that damage assessment is likely to be mobilized.
 A laminated list of supplies that are included in these kits is provided inside each box - all reusable supplies (e.g. Jimapco maps, binoculars, etc.) are expected to be returned following the event.
 Supplies that were used during the course of the storm (forms, tags, caution tape, etc.) will be restocked by the Emergency Response department.